Localization and the link Floer homology of doubly-periodic knots: Introduction

 \subsection{Acknowledgements}

 I am grateful to Robert Lipshitz for suggesting this problem, providing guidance, and reading a draft of this paper.
-Many thanks also to Matthew Hedden, Tye Lidman, Dylan Thurston, Allison Gilmore, Jen Hom and Ciprian Manolescu for helpful conversations, and to Adam Levine for pointing out the argument of Lemma \ref{Generator Matching Lemma}.
-I am also indebted to Chuck Livingston and Paul Kirk for their enthusiasm and commentary, particularly concerning the arguments leading up to Lemmas \ref{Alexander Gradings Link Lemma} and \ref{Alexander Gradings Knot Lemma}.
+Many thanks also to Allison Gilmore, Matthew Hedden, Jennifer Hom, Tye Lidman, Ciprian Manolescu, and Dylan Thurston for helpful conversations, and to Adam Levine for pointing out the argument of Lemma \ref{Generator Matching Lemma}.
+I am also indebted to Chuck Livingston and Paul Kirk for their enthusiasm and commentary, particularly concerning the grading arguments in the proofs of Theorems \ref{Alexander Gradings Link Lemma} and \ref{Alexander Gradings Knot Lemma}.
+Furthermore, thanks to reviewer for clear and helpful comments, and in particular for suggesting considering a specific quotient knot in constructing Example \ref{Main Example}.

+I was partially supported by an NSF grant number DMS-0739392.
+Most of the content of this paper also appeared in my Ph.D. thesis \cite{HendricksThesis}.

-\section{Heegaard Floer Homology Theories}
+\section{Heegaard Floer homology theories}

-We pause to recall the construction of link Floer homology in the three sphere, first defined by Ozsv{\'a}th and Szab{\'o} in \cite{MR2443092}.
-All work is done over $\mathbb F_2$.
+We pause for some discussion of link Floer homology in the three sphere, first defined by Ozsv{\'a}th and Szab{\'o} in \cite{MR2443092}.
+Our purpose is primarily to give notation and to emphasize the points which are important to the proofs in this paper; for a complete treatment, we refer the reader to \cite{MR2443092}.
+All work is done over $\mathbb Z_2$.

 \begin{definition} A \textit{multipointed Heegaard diagram} $\mathcal D = (S, \boldsymbol \alpha, \boldsymbol \beta, {\bf w}, {\bf z})$ consists of the following data.